alfar0x/alfar-linea/README.md

 ## Modes
 There are several modes available for the account manager (script runner) to use (some of them are currently disabled but will be implemented in the near future):
-1. Job generator - the main script responsible for generating/executing transactions.
+- Job generator - the main script responsible for generating/executing transactions.
-2. Eth returner - this script swaps all tokens used by the main script to ETH and removes all liquidity.
-It serves as a backup in case errors occur in block mode.
+- Checker - check your accounts analytics.
-3. Depositor - this mode facilitates deposits to linea accounts.
+- Eth returner - this script swaps all tokens used by the main script to ETH and removes all liquidity.
+It serves as a backup in case errors occur in jobs generator mode.
-4. Checker - check your accounts analytics.
+- Depositor - this mode facilitates deposits to linea accounts.
-5. Config creator - used to create configuration files for different modes.
+- Config creator - used to create configuration files for different modes.

 ## Suggestions
 1. Avoid modifying the **example** files.
 Instead, make copies of the files you need and customize them.
 Updates may be released in the future for example files.
 2. Rather than downloading a zip file of the project, use the `git` command to install it (instructions below).
-Updates, including new blocks and modes, will be available in the near future, so it will be easier to stay up to date using the git command.
+Updates, including new providers and modes, will be available in the near future, so it will be easier to stay up to date using the git command.
 3. You can create multiple configuration/private_keys/proxies files with different settings to run them in separate terminals.
 4. Linea mainnet still throws some errors.
 It can suddenly stop.
 Don't use large volumes.
 The script was created to increase the number of transactions, not volume